bytestostring/nkn.ovh/API.md

 The method serves to add nodes into your account.

-- A key "Multiple" (boolean) must be set to a valid boolean (true/false for json requests or t/true/1 and f/false/0 for urlencoded requests)
+- The key "Multiple" (boolean) must be set to a valid boolean (true/false for json requests or t/true/1 and f/false/0 for urlencoded requests)
-- A key "Name" (string) must be set but can be an empty string.
+- The key "Name" (string) must be set but can be an empty string.
-- A key "Ip" (string) must be set:
+- The key "Ip" (string) must be set:
 If the **Multiple** key is set to false, the **Ip** must contain a single IP address.
 If the **Multiple** key is set to true, the **Ip** must contain at least two IP addresses which are separated by either commas, spaces or line breaks.
-- A key "Hash" (string) must be set to valid Hash.
+- The key "Hash" (string) must be set to valid Hash.